xichen1997/xichen1997.github.io/_posts/2024-07-21-When-ChatGPT-will-let-you-down-After-6-hours-on-a-project.markdown

     GPIO.cleanup()

 ```
-However, it doesn't work.
-After checking the logging, I foudnthe RPi.GPIO is not supported.
+However, it didn't work.
+After checking the logging, I found that RPi.GPIO is not supported.
 Then I realized it's not official image, may doesn't have the GPIO configuration.
 Then I asked GPT to have a GPIO mapping, it gives me some suggestions:

 1. Adding `privileged=true` in configuration yaml file.
  which will adding `--privileged` when running the docker.